jhui/jhui.github.io/_posts/2017-03-05-Generative-models.markdown

 ### Discriminative models

 Generative models generate images from scratch.
-Before diving into the generative models, we look into some prior methods of generating images.
 In a discriminative model, we draw conclusion on something we observe.
 For example, we train a CNN discriminative model to classify a picture.

 $$ y = f(image) $$